Vidumukhijadhav/DevOps-Task-I/README.md

 🧱 PHASE 5
-##create a dockerfile & jenkinsfile locally and push into github
+Create a dockerfile & jenkinsfile locally and push into github

 #sudo nano Dockerfile